iksnae/rise-and-code/book/chapter-07/activities/05-multiple-perspectives.md

 # Multiple Perspectives Exercises

 Welcome to the multiple perspectives exercises!
 These activities will help you develop your ability to approach problems from different angles, enhancing your problem-solving skills.
-By deliberately switching between different thinking modes, you can gain insights that might remain hidden when using a single approach.

 ## Exercise 1: The Multiple Hats Approach 🎩